Plane flies overhead

 2 min read

-Received a cheap flight you like from Going?
+Received a cheap flight you like from the Going app or a deal email?
 Follow these instructions to find and book an amazing deal.

-Step 1: Click the booking button on the website.
+Step 1: Click 'Book this deal' on the desired route

-[Reminder: Going does not receive referral fees for flights you book.
+Reminder: Going does not receive referral fees for flights you book.
 Period.
-The booking links are there to help you out.]
+The booking links are just there to help you out.

 • Departure airport